-Assessment task Required role(s) Remark(s) Ι On-site audit of the manufacturer's quality management system and that of subcontractors where applicable, to the requirements of the Directive(s).
-QMS auditor + Product assessor (for product related technology auditing) AnAIMD-QMS/MDD-QMS/ IVDD-QMS audit must take place once a year as a minimum.
-At a frequency of minimally every 2 years, a Product assessor needs to take part of the assessment Π Assessment of technical documentation of MDD Product assessor Technical files need to be reviewed on a sampling basis, either on-site as part of the audit or off-site as a desk review.
-Further reference is made to NBOG 2009-4 guidance and further in this CoC III Examination of the design dossier Product Specialist Product Specialists with qualifications for the relevant product category as defined in the NBOG code (throughout the documentation)shall take part in the design dossier reviews.
-Also relevant technical scientific and medical aspects shall be covered by specialists (e.g. biocompatibility).
-Clinical specialist for the review of a drug eluting stent design dossier) must be added to the review team to ensure sufficient competence in the review.
-Other external experts can be involved in the review of the dossier (e.g. sterilization)
+Assessment task Required role(s) Remark(s) II On-site audit of the manufacturer's quality management system and that of subcontractors where applicable, to the requirements of the Directive(s).
+Assessment of technical QMS auditor + Product assessor (for product related technology auditing) An AIMD-QMS/MDD-QMS/IVDD-QMS audit must take place once a year as a minimum.
+At a frequency of minimally every 2 years, a Product assessor needs to take part of the assessment For auditors stay within the technologies you are qualified for; get others in the team where needed or in selected cases work with dedicated briefing on the technology specifics. П Assessment of technical documentation of MDD Product assessor Technical files need to be reviewed on a sampling basis, either on-site as part of the audit or off-site as a desk review.
+Further reference is made to NBOG 2009-4 guidance and further in this CoC Reviewer will have discretion to request assistance on specific elements of the review.
+III Examination of the design dossier Product Specialist Product Specialists with qualifications for the relevant product category as defined in the NBOG code (throughout the documentation)shall take part in the design dossier reviews.
+For initial design dossiers all relevant NBOG codes, all NBOG specifics codes will need to be present in the review team; for changes and renewals only those related to the areas that have been modified.
+Clinical specialist must be added to the review team to ensure sufficient competence in the review.